gist-rs/anyrag/crates/server/README.md

 - `query`: The user's question.
 - `limit`: (Optional) The number of facts to retrieve for context.
 Defaults to 5.
 - `instruction`: (Optional) A specific instruction for the final LLM synthesis step.

-**Note:** This is an authenticated endpoint.
-The search results are automatically filtered based on the user's identity.

 **Example:**
 ```sh